Ozilele/Task_Management/README.md

 * Embedded SQLite Local Database for users, tasks, projects
 * JWT Authorization with access and refresh tokens implementation
 * Securing specific endpoints from unauthorized access
+* Channels and groups implementation for websocket connection to backend, bidirectional communication implemented

+TO DO:
+- Social Authentication
+- Permissions on API to delete/update task
+- WebRTC video functionality to make some calls/etc(in future)